solo-io/gloo-ref-arch/security/tls/upstream-tls/README.md

-_This doc was automatically created by Valet 0.4.3-6-gc0254cf from the workflow defined in workflow.yaml.
+_This doc was automatically created by Valet 0.4.3-7-g78e3ed9 from the workflow defined in workflow.yaml.
 To deploy the demo, you can use `valet ensure -f workflow.yaml` from this directory, or execute the steps manually.
 Do not modify this file directly, it will be overwritten the next time the docs are generated._

-# Using SNI to route to specific domains with TLS
+# Using Gloo with Upstream TLS

 In this workflow, we'll set up a simple application that showcases how Gloo can be used to establish TLS between the gateway proxy and an upstream service.